bticknor/bticknor.github.io/blog/pages/asymp_vs_limit_var.md

 \sqrt{n} (\frac{1}{\bar{X}_n} - \frac{1}{\mu}) \rightarrow^d N(0, \frac{\sigma^2}{\mu^4})
 $$

 The intuition behind why the asymptotic variance gives us something finite in this case is that for $\mu \neq 0$, the probability that $\bar{X}_n$ falls in a neighborhood around $0$ becomes vanishingly small for large values of $n$.
-Therefore, taking the limit before the computing the variance allows us to ``get to'' a distribution with a finite second moment before we actually compute the variance.
+Therefore, taking the limit before the computing the variance allows us to "get to" a distribution with a finite second moment before we actually compute the variance.
 The asymptotic approximation is practically much more useful.

 ## References